Suleymaniye-Vakfi/Suleymaniye-Vakfi/README.md

 Selamun Aleyküm 👐

-Burada versiyon kontrollü tercüme çalışmaları gerçekelştireceğiz inşaallah
+Burada versiyon kontrollü tercüme çalışmaları gerçekleştireceğiz inşaallah

 <!---
 Suleymaniye-Vakfi/Suleymaniye-Vakfi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.